What does a mental health coach do

 I know I need to express myself and learn to stand up for myself.
 People will respect me more if I do, and I am tired of being taken for granted.
 Logically, I understand this!
 But it’s like a part of me won’t do it.
 It just freezes me, and I can’t get the words out.
 It’s like something constricts my throat, and I’m standing there just stuck.
 It’s even worse when I manage to get part of what I have to say out before I freeze.

 A life coach may help you set a goal toward self-expression, break the goal down into manageable chunks, act as an accountability partner, and help you discover hidden strengths or a greater sense of purpose in what you’re doing.
-But, a mental health coach trained in parts psychology might also delve further into the mentioned part of the client that freezes at opportunities for self-expression.

-The Interactive Mind principle clarifies that inner communication is a two-way street.
+We teach our students that inner communication is a two-way street (Interactive Mind principle).
 In this case, the potential two-way communication is between the conscious client and the part of the client that freezes.
-This understanding matches the reported experience that:

 1. The client wants to express herself